opensupporter/osdi-docs/record_canvass.md

 ### Record Canvass Helper Fields

 A list of fields specific for POSTing via the Record Canvass Helper.
+Please note that the target of a canvass (the person who has been canvassed) is indicated by the Person identifier in the route.

 | Name          | Type      | Description
 |-----------    |-----------|-----------|--------------